-Tryon Palace will hold the 35th USCT Symposium on September 12, 2020, featuring nine local and national scholars on the United States Colored Troops.
-The 35th United States Colored Troops Interpretive Reenactment Group is one of the three military interpretive units at Tryon Palace.
-This group is dedicated to telling the stories of the original members of the 35th USCT regiment, mustered at the New Bern Academy at Tryon Palace in 1862.
-It was the first USCT regiment formed in North Carolina after the Emancipation Proclamation.
-In 2016, the Tryon Palace Foundation received an Institute for Museum and Library Services (IMLS) to form an interpretive group based on the experiences of the United States Colored Troops during the American Civil War and the 35th USCT Reenactment Group.
+Tryon Palace held the 35th USCT Symposium on September 12, 2020, featuring nine local and national scholars on the United States Colored Troops.
+The 35th Regiment, United States Colored Troops Interpretive Reenactment Group, is one of the three military interpretive units at Tryon Palace and is dedicated to telling the stories of the original members of the 35th USCT Regiment that rallied in New Bern in 1863 after the Emancipation Proclamation.
+In 2016, the Tryon Palace Foundation was awarded a grant from the Institute for Museum and Library Services (IMLS) to form an interpretive group based on the experiences of the United States Colored Troops during the American Civil War and the 35th USCT Regiment.

-African Americans fought in the Civil War for the Union Army.
-New Bern served as the recruiting headquarters for enlisting more than 5,000 soldiers for the United States Colored Troop (USCT).
-The first North Carolina Colored Volunteer (35th USCT), organized 1863 in North Carolina was one of the first regiments mustered in the nation.
-This symposium will cover the struggles for freedom and citizenship by African Americans during the American Civil War.
+Many African Americans fought in the Civil War for the Union Army.
+Following New Bern’s occupation in 1862 and the Emancipation Proclamation in 1863, New Bern served as the recruiting headquarters for enlisting more than 5,000 volunteers for the United States Colored Troops (USCT).
+The 35th Regiment mustered on June 30, 1864 in North Carolina and was one of the first United States Colored Volunteers (NCCV) organized in the nation.
+This symposium will cover the struggles for freedom and citizenship African Americans faced during the American Civil War.
 These speakers will combine pictures, historical documents, and personal vignettes to educate the public and honor the sacrifices of these soldiers made in the fight for freedom.

 Schedule of Events

 9 AM Session I “Oh, Freedom” The USCT in the Context of the Civil War

 Dr. Frank Smith, CEO/Founder of African American Civil War Memorial Museum

 Dr. Greg Mixon, Professor of History UNC Charlotte